NEWS FLASH !! Linda Brady named the

 I have trained many different breeds and have been very successful in many ways with all of them.
 The breeds include: English Setter, Samoyed, Siberian Husky, All American, Irish Setter, Border Collie, Great Dane, Sheltie, Belgian Sheepdogs and Golden Retrievers.
 Many of these dogs were not living with me at the time and could only be trained once a week and still, were very competitive obedience dogs with HITS in AKC, CKC, UKC, SKC and DWDOA and Gaines placements.
 Most of the dogs that came to live in my house were dogs that were given away because they were rehome dogs that were “not competitive enough” and “dumb” and/or lived in a kennel.
 They came to live with me where they are house dogs and my companions first, and then competition dogs, and went on to be amazing dogs!

 All in all, I have put approximately 100+ titles on 20+ dogs of 6 different breeds.
 I have two 200 scores on 2 different Belgian Sheepdogs.
+Lost count of my 199s and 199.5s!
 I have never kept track of all my HIT’s-but I know they are 50 plus!
-I have finished approximately 9 Champions, 9 Master Agility Trial Champions and I do not have a count on the number of UD’s, CDX’s, CD’s, MX’s, MXJs, along with a multitude of others, through other kennel clubs
+I have finished approximately 10 Champions, 15 Master Agility Trial Champions and I do not have a count on the number of UD’s, CDX’s, CD’s, MX’s, MXJs, along with a multitude of others, through other kennel clubs

 While working on these titles I have also managed a tour to Calgary & Edmunton with the “Superdog” show and still found time to work, travel and manage my business, run classes four nights a week (obedience & agility) and do approximately 10-15 private lessons a week.
 So as you can see–I train when I can, the way most people train!
 I do not have time to spend 3 hours practicing finishes!!

-Every dog that I trained qualified for the DWDOA and Gaines Tournaments every year since 1982, which was my goal with every dog I trained.
+Every dog that I trained qualified for the DWDOA and Gaines Tournaments every year since 1982, which was my goal with every dog I train even though those tournaments are gone now. (and greatly missed)

 I have done several, very successful and profitable Foundation seminars in Obedience and Agility.
 The are informative, fun and include pages and pages of handouts!